Expert tips on writing Python programs tailored to run on Jython, making the best use of Jython's features and Java interop.

 Hola

-However, it’s usually more convenient to use Python’s print
+However, it’s usually more convenient to use Python’s print statement to output things to standard

 output and error: